Talking points: Stevenage 3-0 Pompey

 And you’d be right.

-However, with the Blues 2-0 down at the break and then three behind 41 seconds after the restart, could there have been a change in personnel, if not tactics, earlier?
+However, with the Blues 2-0 down at the break and then three behind 41 seconds after the restart, could there have been a change in personal, if not tactics, earlier?

 Both Gary Roberts and Nicke Kabamba were introduced into the action just after the hour mark.